-There is no doubt that there are several health benefits to drinking lemon water, but there are also some hazards.
+There is no doubt that there are several health benefits of lemon water, but there are also some hazards.
 Reduce the risks by drinking lemon water with a straw in moderation and then rinsing your mouth with water.
-If you have any health concerns, you should check your doctor before starting a lemon water routine.
+If you have any overall health concerns, you should check with your doctor before starting a lemon water routine.

-- Lemon and Apple Cider Vinegar Water: Dissolve one tablespoon apple cider vinegar and half a lemon juice in a glass of warm water.
+Dissolve one tablespoon of apple cider vinegar and half a lemon juice in a glass of warm water.
 Consume it first thing in the morning on an empty stomach to boost your metabolism.

-- Lemon and Ginger Water: Put a few slices of fresh ginger in a glass of hot water, steep for a few minutes, and then enjoy the flavor.
-After squeezing half a lemon into the ginger water , it can be served warm or chilled.
+Put a few slices of fresh ginger in a glass of hot water, steep for a few minutes, and then enjoy the flavor.
+After squeezing half a lemon into the ginger water, it can be served warm or chilled.

-- Lemon and Mint Water: In a glass, combine some fresh mint leaves on sprigs, half a lemon’s juice, and a glass of water.
+In a glass, combine some fresh mint leaves on sprigs, half a lemon juice, and a glass of water.
 It should be allowed to settle for a few minutes before straining and serving chilled.

-Ideal Time to Drink Lemon Water for Weight Loss
+Ideal Time to Drink Lemon Water To Lose Weight